Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,5385.766201503086,5400.303715.md

 ### Transcript

-> uh snoot and jace are you coders well we used to be programmers on such a satisfactory but we don't do that anymore but uh we've both been programmers for quite a while before that in various places it's too bad so if you're just joining
+> snoot and jace are you coders well we used to be programmers on such a satisfactory but we don't do that anymore but, we've both been programmers for quite a while before that in various places it's too bad so if you're just joining